qiyanjun/2020f-UVA-CS-MachineLearningDeep/About.md

 + Course Collab page to submit  assignments and project reports.
 + All logistic issues are announced via course [email list](mailto:20f-cs-4774-002-machine-learning@collab.its.virginia.edu)

+### Course QA Slack Space and Assignments' QA on Piazza

++ We have two separate discussions boards: (1) QAs about lectures and Quizzes via our course slack; (2) QAs on assignments in Course Piazza Board

++ Course Slack Space: We use Course Slack for office hour assistances and QA discussions on lectures and Quizzes.
+Please ask all technical questions about the course content, Quiz and course projects on Course Slack.

++ We will use Piazza for QAs on Assignments.
+You can visit our class Piazza site through the course collab sidebar.
+This is the place where you can seek help, offer help, share your thoughts and discoveries, or discuss technical difficulties and potential troubleshooting on the assignments.

 ### Course Grading Policy